March 1976

 The Supreme Court upholds states' right to enact laws making homosexual acts illegal, even between consenting adults in their own homes.

-The film adaptation of Ken Kesey's classic One Flew Over the Cuckoo's Nest lands five Oscars, including Best Actor (Jack Nicholson), Best Director (Milos Forman) and a surprise: Best Actress (Louise Fletcher).
+At the Academy Awards in Los Angeles, the film adaptation of Ken Kesey's classic One Flew Over the Cuckoo's Nest lands five Oscars, including Best Actor (Jack Nicholson), Best Director (Milos Forman) and a surprise: Best Actress (Louise Fletcher).
 Conductor John Williams wins for the score from Jaws.
+Elizabeth Taylor closes the ceremony by leading a salute to the U.S. Bicentennial.

 30